NotShige/OnixClientFaq/README.md

-### **Why is there are no DLLs in #download Just injectors?**
+### **Why is there are no DLLs in #download Just injectors/launchers?**
 This is mostly because there is a bug with one of the modules that needs fixing and it will crash you lots.
-You can always find the dll on the github if you need it that badly: https://github.com/bernarddesfosse/onixclientautoupdate (its called OinxClient.dll.)
+You can always find the dll on the github if you need it that badly: [download](https://github.com/bernarddesfosse/onixclientautoupdate/blob/main/OnixClient.dll?raw=true).

 ### **Why are the screenshots I take with onix black?**
-- The screenshot function is broken. uwp apps have lost perms for app capture services so blame windows.
+- The screenshot function is broken. uwp apps have lost perms for ``app capture services`` so blame windows.
 Old versions of windows/minecraft might still support it though.
 I recommend clicking unbind/selecting a key you don't click much for the screenshot hotkey if it shows black for you, as it can be annoying.

 ### **Why don't the potion hud icons show?**
-- Your pack is most likely removing them, download the hotfix pack in <#852320290750726145> and put it at the top of your pack list.
+- Your pack is most likely removing them, download the hotfix pack in [#public-beta](https://discord.com/channels/814195071356370977/852516190109958144) and put it at the top of your pack list.
 Note this pack may break custom hotbars/xp bars.

 ### **Why does the onix launcher/injector give me a .net framework error when I open it?**
-- Make sure both of these are installed: <https://dotnet.microsoft.com/download/dotnet-framework/net48> The ``runtime`` one & <https://aka.ms/vs/16/release/vc_redist.x64.exe>. then try to reopen it.
+- Make sure both of these are installed: [.NET Framework 4.8](https://dotnet.microsoft.com/download/dotnet-framework/net48) the ``runtime`` one & [vc_redist.x64.exe](https://aka.ms/vs/16/release/vc_redist.x64.exe). then try to reopen it.